ADHD in Children: Symptoms, Evaluations, Treatments

 Another form of brain training with some encouraging but inconclusive studies, neurofeedback uses brain exercises to reduce impulsivity and increase attentiveness.
 The brain emits different types of waves, depending on whether we are in a focused state or daydreaming.
 The goal of neurofeedback is to teach a person to produce brain-wave patterns that reflect focus.
 The result: Some ADHD symptoms — namely, impulsivity and distractibility — diminish.

-Mindfulness & Meditation for ADHD
+Mindfulness and Meditation for ADHD

 For many children with ADHD, two persistent daily challenges are paying attention and maintaining self-regulation.
 So it stands to reason that some kind of attention training that also hones self-control would be invaluable — and incredibly powerful.
 Indeed, a 2005 study at Arizona State University found that children who participated in mindfulness exercises had lower test anxiety and ADHD symptoms, and greater attention than kids who did not participate in the exercises.9